 He must be dynamic to introduce new methods, techniques, products etc.

 5. Pay the rewards of factors:

-As entrepreneur he has to pay the rewards to other factors.
+An entrepreneur has to pay the rewards to other factors.
 He has to bear the responsibility either for profit or loss in production.